OpenBazaar/openbazaar-go/README.md

       -c, --authcookie=           turn on API authentication and use this specific cookie -u, --useragent=            add a custom user-agent field -v, --verbose               print openbazaar logs to stdout --torpassword=          Set the tor control password.
 This will override the tor password in the config.
           --tor                   Automatically configure the daemon to run as a Tor hidden service and use Tor exclusively.
+Requires
-Requires Tor to be running.
+                                  Tor to be running.
           --dualstack             Automatically configure the daemon to run as a Tor hidden service IN ADDITION to using the clear internet.
 Requires Tor to be running.
-                                  WARNING: this mode is not private
-          --disablewallet         disable the wallet functionality of the node --disableexchangerates  disable the exchange rate service to prevent api queries --storage=              set the outgoing message storage option [self-hosted, dropbox] (default=self-hosted)
+WARNING: this mode is not private --disablewallet         disable the wallet functionality of the node --disableexchangerates  disable the exchange rate service to prevent api queries --storage=              set the outgoing message storage option [self-hosted, dropbox] default=self-hosted --forcekeypurge         repair test for issue OpenBazaar/openbazaar-go#1593; use as instructed only
-          --bitcoincash           use a Bitcoin Cash wallet in a dedicated data directory --zcash=                use a ZCash wallet in a dedicated data directory.
-To use this you must pass in the location of the zcashd binary.
 ```

 ## Documentation